open-edge-platform/edge-developer-kit-reference-scripts/usecases/ai/edge-ai-demo-studio/out/README.md

 **Q: Desktop application won't start**

 - Make sure you have the latest Windows updates installed
-- Try running the `EdgeAiStudio.bat` file instead of the .exe directly
+- Try running the `EdgeAIDemoStudio.bat` file instead of the .exe directly
 - Try running as administrator
 - Check that all dependencies were installed if you ran the setup